Skip to main content

 product:

-Project M3: Level 5-6: What Are Your Chances?: Probability in Action Student Mathematician's Journal + 1 Year License
+Project M3: Level 5-6: Record Makers and Breakers: Analyzing Graphs, Tables and Equations Student Mathematician's Journal + 1 Year License

 The Student Mathematician’s Journal allows students to explore simulated or real-life problems and help them to think, write, and read like mathematicians.
 It encourages students to reflect on what they have learned in each lesson, think deeply about mathematics, and communicate in writing on worksheets.